top of page

 Winter 2025, Spring 2025, Summer 2025, Fall 2025

 I am currently obtaining my Master’s degree in Mental Health Counseling from Wake Forest University.
-My experience expands beyond this as I’ve worked as a career advisor and professional caretaker re instilling confidence, self-worth, motivation, and comfort back in women and children’s lives.
+I draw from a variety of therapeutic modalities to provide personalized support that aligns with your needs.
+My work is client-centered and focused on building a strong therapeutic relationship that allows you to feel heard, supported, and understood.
+I am a guide, helping you navigate your journey as the expert of your own life.
+My experience expands beyond this as I’ve worked as a career advisor and professional caretaker, restoring confidence, self-worth, motivation, and comfort in women and children’s lives.
 As an inclusive counselor, I honor and support individuals of all sexual identities, races, religious beliefs, and cultural backgrounds, creating a safe space where everyone is valued and heard.

 I am receiving supervision from Shawna Lauer, LMFT.